 Modification for vegetative propagation: Stems are modified for vegetative propagation in many plants.

 In some plants, the underground stems spread to new areas and give rise to new plants when the older plants die, e.g. grass and strawberry.
+Such a modification of stem is called runner.

 In some aquatic plants, a lateral branch bears a bunch of leaves and a tuft of roots at nodes.
 New plants emerge from such nodes, e.g. Pistia and Eichhornia.